manhhoang/Programming-Is-Awesome/README.md

 - [Spring Web Reactive](http://docs.spring.io/spring-framework/docs/5.0.0.M1/spring-framework-reference/html/web-reactive.html) - Reactive programming is about non-blocking applications that are asynchronous and event-driven and require a small number of threads to scale.

 ### Micoservices Framework
+- [Akka HTTP](https://github.com/akka/akka-http) - The Akka HTTP modules implement a full server- and client-side HTTP stack on top of akka-actor and akka-stream.
+It's not a web-framework but rather a more general toolkit for providing and consuming HTTP-based services.
 - [Lagom](http://www.lagomframework.com/) - Lagom is a framework for creating reactive microservice-based systems.
 - [Play Framework](https://www.playframework.com/) - Play Framework makes it easy to build web applications with Java & Scala.
 Play is based on a lightweight, stateless, web-friendly architecture.
 Built on Akka.
 - [Spring Boot](https://projects.spring.io/spring-boot/) - Spring Boot makes it easy to create stand-alone, production-grade Spring based Applications that you can "just run".